The following frequently asked questions will provide you with information to help you achieve your workers’ compensation requirements.

 The Progress Certificate keeps the employer and insurer updated on your patient’s progress, ongoing treatment requirements and capacity to return to work.

 A Final Certificate is provided when the patient is fully fit and no longer requires treatment.
-The Certificates and explanatory notes can be downloaded from the gpsupport page.

-Where can I get a copy of the WorkCover WA Guidelines for the Evaluation of
+Where can I get a copy of the WorkCover WA Guidelines?Publications for Approved Permanent Impairment Assessor can be downloaded from the

 Health providers resources page.

-If you need a hard copy, please contact Advice and Assistance on 1300 794 744.
+If you need a hard copy, call our Advice and Assistance Service on 1300 794 744.

 To view these fees, see the Rates, fees and payments page.